mertkalyoncu1/dsa210_project/README.md

 Metadata: Additional information like watch settings and history status.

-2. Bank Account Transactions Database

-This dataset shows payments made to Yemeksepeti, indicating food orders.
-The features include:

-Transaction ID: Unique identifier for each transaction.

-Timestamp: Date and time of the payment.

-Amount: Payment value in Turkish Lira (TRY).

-Merchant Name: Confirmed as "Yemeksepeti."

-The purpose of this data is to approximate meal times based on food delivery records and correlate these with YouTube viewing sessions.

----
+This dataset will provide the basis for analyzing viewing habits across different periods, with a focus on identifying patterns during finals weeks.

-## Project Goals
+Project Goals

 The main objectives of this project are:

-1. **Exploring Viewing Patterns**:
+1. Exploring Viewing Patterns

+Analyze YouTube activity on a monthly and weekly basis.

-   - Determine the hours during which I am most active on YouTube.
+Determine the hours during which I am most active on YouTube.

-   - Compare hourly viewing habits to identify differences in behavior.
+Compare viewing habits during finals weeks versus regular weeks.

-2. **Uncovering Behavioral Insights**:
+2. Uncovering Behavioral Insights

-   - Correlate viewing times with daily meals.
-   - Analyze how habits evolve over time, identifying potential triggers or patterns.
+Identify potential correlations between viewing habits and academic stress periods.

+Analyze changes in viewing trends during finals weeks.

-3. **Creating Visualizations**:
+3. Creating Visualizations

-   - Generate visually compelling representations of viewing trends, such as heatmaps and line graphs, to make the insights intuitive and actionable.
+Generate visually compelling representations of viewing trends, such as heatmaps and time-series graphs, to make the insights intuitive and actionable.

-4. **Documenting Key Findings**:
+4. Documenting Key Findings

-   - Summarize the results of the analysis to draw meaningful conclusions.
+Summarize the results of the analysis to draw meaningful conclusions.

-   - Highlight any surprising or unexpected patterns in my watching history.
+Highlight any surprising or unexpected patterns in my watching history.

-5. **Laying the Foundation for Future Analysis**:
+5. Laying the Foundation for Future Analysis

-   - Suggest additional avenues for exploration, such as analyzing content genres or combining YouTube data with other activity logs for a holistic view of my habits.
+Suggest additional avenues for exploration, such as analyzing content genres or viewing durations to understand stress-coping mechanisms.

----

-## Planned Steps
+Planned Steps

 To achieve the project goals, the following steps will be undertaken:

-1. **Data Cleaning and Preprocessing**:
+1. Data Cleaning and Preprocessing

-   - Convert timestamps from UTC to local time for accurate interpretation.
+Convert timestamps from UTC to local time for accurate interpretation.

-   - Extract key fields, such as date, time, and video details, into a structured format like CSV for easier manipulation.
+Extract key fields, such as date, time, and video details, into a structured format like CSV for easier manipulation.

-2. **Exploratory Data Analysis (EDA)**:
+2. Exploratory Data Analysis (EDA)

-   - Analyze the frequency of viewing by hour.
+Analyze the frequency of viewing by hour and day.

-   - Summarize total time spent watching videos and categorize habits into morning, afternoon, evening, or late-night.
+Summarize total time spent watching videos during finals weeks compared to regular periods.

-3. **Merging Datasets**:

-   -Join the YouTube and transaction datasets based on timestamps.
-   -Create derived features, such as time gaps between transactions and viewing activities.

-3. **Visualization**:
+3. Visualization

-   - Create detailed heatmaps to visualize hourly activity patterns.
+Create heatmaps to visualize hourly activity patterns.

-   - Use time-series graphs to illustrate changes in habits over time.
+Use time-series graphs to illustrate changes in habits over time.

-   - Compare viewing behavior on workdays versus weekends using bar charts.
+Compare viewing behavior during finals weeks versus regular weeks using bar charts.

-4. **Insights and Documentation**:
+4. Insights and Documentation

-   - Identify correlations, such as increased activity during specific times of the day.
+Identify significant patterns, such as spikes in activity during late-night hours in finals weeks.

-   - Present findings in a clear, actionable format with accompanying visuals.
+Present findings in a clear, actionable format with accompanying visuals.

-5. **Future Work and Recommendations**:
+5. Future Work and Recommendations

-   - Explore deeper insights by analyzing content genres or viewing duration.
+Explore deeper insights by analyzing content genres or viewing durations.
-   - Suggest changes to improve productivity or reduce potential overuse of YouTube.

----
+Suggest behavioral adjustments to enhance productivity during finals weeks.

-## Tools and Libraries
+Tools and Libraries

 The project will utilize the following tools and libraries:

-- **Python**: The primary programming language for data processing and analysis.
+Python: The primary programming language for data processing and analysis.

-- **Pandas**: For cleaning, filtering, and structuring the data.
+Pandas: For cleaning, filtering, and structuring the data.

-- **Matplotlib and Seaborn**: To create static and interactive visualizations.
+Matplotlib and Seaborn: To create static and interactive visualizations.

-- **NumPy**: For mathematical computations where needed.
+NumPy: For mathematical computations where needed.

-- **Google Takeout**: To export and download YouTube activity data.
+Google Takeout: To export and download YouTube activity data.

 These tools ensure efficient data handling and insightful analysis.

----

-## Acknowledgments
+Acknowledgments

 I extend my gratitude to Google Takeout for providing access to my YouTube watch history data.
 This project is a testament to how personal data can offer valuable insights when analyzed thoughtfully.

-You can find the results and report as a PDF file in the files section..
+You can find the results and report as a PDF file in the files section.